-Melasma – Areas on the face with dark spots or hyperpigmentation as a result from hormones or sun damage.
+Melasma – Areas on the face with dark spots or hyperpigmentation as a result of hormones or sun damage.

 Microdermabrasion – A procedure that uses a machine with a diamond tip or forced crystals to exfoliate and remove dead cells in the superficial layer of the skin.
 Typically this procedure is performed by a trained medical professional.

-Microseconds – Unit of measurement; one-millionth of a second.
+Microseconds – one-millionth of a second (Unit of measurement).

-Milliseconds – Unit of measurement; one-thousandth of a second.
+Milliseconds – one-thousandth of a second (Unit of measurement).

-Mobile Spa – Spa setting with professional employees who travel to client’s preferred locations for treatments.
+Mobile Spa – Spa setting with professional employees who travel to the client’s preferred locations for treatments.

 Mode – Describes the operating process of the laser, such as pulsed, continuous, etc.

 Mole Removal – Laser excision or surgical procedure used to remove a hyperpigmented, raised tissue (mole).
-Usually treated surgicall or through a Hefercator or Lamprobe.
+Usually treated surgical or through a Hyfrecator or Lamprobe.